rcsoccersim/manual/source/coach.rst

             | (<CONDITION> <RULE_LIST>)
             | <ID_LIST>

-Each rule is assigned a name complying the definition of **CLANG_VAR**.
+Each rule is assigned a name complying with the definition of **CLANG_VAR**.
 Additionally, rules are in one of two modes, either **model** which states that the rule is a description of observed behavior, or **direc** which states that the rule is a directive to behave in a certain way.

-Now,the actual content of a rule can be specified in several ways:
+Now, the actual content of a rule can be specified in several ways:

 * (CONDITION DIRECTIVE_LIST)

-This is the straight-forward way.
-The example in section 7.7.3 complies to this format.
+This is the straightforward way.
+The example in section 7.7.3 complies with this format.
 The CONDITION denotes a situation, and DIRECTIVE_LIST denotes the appropriate directives.
 Note that the list can contain directives for one, several, or **all** players, or even several directives for the same player.
-In the latter case it is up to the player to decide which directive is to be followed.
+In the latter case, it is up to the player to decide which directive is to be followed.

 * (CONDITION RULE_LIST)

-This is a very powerful format for combining rules to larger tactics.
+This is a very powerful format for combining rules with larger tactics.
 Since each rule in RULE_LIST already contains a condition, a definition of this form results in nested rules.
 It can for example be used to activate several rules simultaneously.
 Suppose, there are already several rules specifying the home positions of the